ayonli/jsext/README.md

 ): AsyncGenerator<[E | null, T], [E | null, TReturn], TNext>;
 ```

-Resolves a generator or an async generator and renders its yield value and result in a `[err, val]`
+Resolves a generator or an async generator and renders its yield value and result in an `[err, val]`
 tuple.

 **Example**